jinghuazhao/software-notes/DEPICT/README.md

 reconstituted_genesets_file: data/reconstituted_genesets/reconstituted_genesets_150901.binary
 ```

-template.cfg is from src/python rather than .cfg from example.
+NB template.cfg is from src/python rather than .cfg from example.

 Under Windows, `gzip.exe` is also required at the working directory or %path%.
 We can then execute
 ```